| Year |

 Liverpool Tower used as a prison and held many French prisoners. |

-Christ Church built, the first church in Southport built on land donated by Robert Hesketh.
+year the 1st church in Southport built on land

 Independent chapel built on Eastbank Lane, on a plot again given by Robert Hesketh. |